-Stroke continues to be New Zealand’s second single biggest killer and the leading cause of serious adult disability.
+Stroke continues to be New Zealand’s second single biggest killer and the leading cause of serious adult disability.1

-The Stroke Foundation is the only national charity in New Zealand solely focused on the prevention of and recovery from stroke.
+The Stroke Foundation of New Zealand is the only national charity in New Zealand solely dedicated to the prevention of and recovery from stroke.

-Three quarters of strokes are preventable, so we continue to deliver our vital awareness campaigns and health promotion programmes which are critical to saving thousands of lives.
+Over 75% of strokes are preventable4, so we continue to deliver our vital awareness campaigns and health promotion programmes which are critical to saving thousands of lives.

 We work to prevent stroke, improve outcomes, and save lives.

 With your help we’re committed to creating a New Zealand where: